News and Tip of the Day

 Tip of the Day

-The IRS announced (IR-2024-81) tax relief for individuals and businesses in the Wrangell Cooperative Association of Alaska Tribal Nation that were affected by severe storms, landslides and mudslides that began on Nov.
-20, 2023.
-These taxpayers now have until July 15, 2024, to file various federal individual and business tax returns and make tax payments.
-The IRS is offering relief to any area designated by the Federal Emergency Management Agency (FEMA).
-Currently, this includes the Wrangell Cooperative Association of Alaska Tribal Nation.
-Individuals and households that reside or have a business in this locality qualify for tax relief.
-The same relief will be available to any other Alaska localities added later to the disaster area.
-The current list of eligible localities is always available on the disaster relief page on IRS.gov.
+The IRS has announced (IR-2024-256) disaster tax relief for individuals and businesses in the Confederated Tribes and Bands of the Yakama Nation in Washington state affected by wildfires that began on June 22, 2024.
+Affected taxpayers now have until Feb.
+3, 2025, to file various federal individual and business tax returns and make tax payments.
+The IRS is offering relief to any area designated by the FEMA.
+Currently, this includes the Confederated Tribes and Bands of the Yakama Nation in Washington state.
+Individuals and households that reside or have a business in these localities qualify for tax relief.
+The same relief will be available to any other localities added later to the disaster area.

 Tip of the Day